 Or kidnapped; which ever works for you.
 They’re basically one and the same and depending on the data taken, the effects can be just as horrendous as kidnapping living things. and this is all achieved by means of ransomware.

 Ransomware is malware that hijacks a user’s data and holds it till ransom (specified by the criminal) is paid.
 The criminals typically promise to restore the data after the money is paid, but can you really count on a criminal’s word though?
 Note that this data doesn’t leave your device, it is not taken away.
 It is only locked up so you can’t access it.
-Ransomware attacks also affect both individuals and organizations alike so NOBODY is safe.
+Ransomware attacks also affect both individuals and organisations alike so NOBODY is safe.

 To gain access to a victim’s device and plant the ransomware, cyber criminals mostly use emails with infected attachments (see here about malicious email attachments) or DRIVE-BY DOWNLOADS.
 Drive-by downloads happen when a user visits an infected website and malware is downloaded and installed on the device without the user’s knowledge.